 Why did Pluto change status?

 Prior to 2006, astronomers hadn’t gotten around to establishing clear standards – such as a minimum size or mass, or other considerations – for categorizing a solar system “planet” versus a “dwarf planet.”

 They began to see a need when many small bodies – such as Haumea and Makemake – began to be discovered in the outer solar system.
 Eris, also considered a dwarf planet, is even more massive than Pluto!
 So if Pluto is a planet, why shouldn’t Eris be granted planet status as well?
 That was the question the IAU asked itself, which led to its formation of a Planet Definition Committee and ultimately the 2006 decision.

 The committee had a few possible roads to travel down.
 One would be to make the decision by size (or mass) so that Pluto would remain a planet, and therefore Eris and Ceres – the largest body in the asteroid belt in the inner solar system – would become planets, too.
 For a while, it looked as if that might happen with some IAU committee members favoring that decision.

 Another option for the IAU might have been to define the concept of a planet without any specific logic: Earth is a planet, Pluto is a planet, but Eris is not just because.

-On August 24, 2006, the IAU announced its solution to the questions raised by having so many new objects in the outer solar system.
-It had decided to create a scientific definition of what it means to be a planet.
-Unfortunately, the definition excluded Pluto from major planet status.
+So there were many new objects coming to light in the outer solar system.
+And, on August 24, 2006, the IAU announced its solution.
+It decided to create a scientific definition of what it means to be a planet.
+As a result, the definition excluded Pluto from major planet status.
 Here’s the definition: